 That’s what I expected.

 The surgery was scheduled for 12pm and was to last for 6 hours.
-When I returned home from a meeting at one, my sister informed me that Mom’s surgery had been cancelled.
+When I returned home from a meeting at one, my sister informed me that Mom’s surgery had been canceled.
 I stood in shock.

 The plan had been to give my mom an epidural to alleviate the pain after the operation.
 My mom has had three children, and each time has not been able to receive an epidural.
 When my sister was born, the top anesthesiologist at the hospital—a man who for a long time had simply led his team rather than practiced directly—couldn’t give my mom an epidural.
 When my mom was discussing this operation with her surgeon and anesthesiologist, she told them it wouldn’t work.